Basket (7) Close

-Perfect for two, our Luxury Dry-aged Welsh Steak Box is ideal for stocking the freezer – and it makes a great gift, offering a saving of more than £4 on our usual steak prices.
+Perfect for two, our Luxury Dry-Aged Welsh Steak Box is ideal for stocking the freezer – and it makes a great-value gift.
 Inside you’ll find the very best of our local Welsh beef, with a choice of four classic steaks vacuum packed in twos and labelled, ready for you to cook straightaway, or freeze for later:

 • 2 x 168g (6oz) Fillet steaks

 • 2 x 225g (8oz) Sirloin steaks

 As with all our beef, these steaks come from predominantly grass-fed cattle reared on the slopes of the Black Mountains.
 And they’re hung properly – dry-aged on the bone for a minimum 21 days for real succulence and flavour.